iva2k/svelte-blank-20221125/CREATING.md

 This setup involves 4 files: `.env` (it is listed in .gitignore and is never committed to the repo, see `.env.EXAMPLE`, make a copy and modify it for your site), and 3 files in `$lib/config/`: `website.js`, `websiteFnc.js`, `websiteAsync.js`.

-The source of truth is spread between 2 files: `.env` and `$lib/config/websiteFnc.js`.
-The latter one can be made into a pass-through wrapper for all variables if desired, so all variables will be set in `.env`, but that choice is left for later.
-It also will determine how many variables will need to be configured on hosting provider, since all variables set in `.env` will need to be configured securely in provider UI.
+The source of truth / relevant variables is spread between 2 files: `.env` and `$lib/config/websiteFnc.js`.
+The `.env` file should never be committed to repository since it is intended to contain website secrets.
+It is more involved to reproduce that file on the server / hosting provider.
+Most variables for the website are public anyway, and they should be defined in `$lib/config/websiteFnc.js` and commited to the repository.
+It will limit how many variables will need to be configured on hosting provider, since all variables set in `.env` will need to be configured securely in provider UI.

 One more hurdle to overcome is fixing the ESLint rule 'import/no-unresolved' for `$env/static/public` used in `$lib/config/website.js`.
 But for now the ESLint is shut down with `// eslint-disable-next-line import/no-unresolved`.

 ### Add SEO

+TODO: (soon) Revisit <https://github.com/artiebits/svelte-seo>, maybe it is worth using that?
+Has reasonable object data types, has keywords & tags.
+Downside is common params have to be repeated across objects.

 If your app or website does not appear in the top search results, very few people will visit it, because 90% of users will not go beyond the first page of search results [[source]](https://www.forbes.com/sites/forbesagencycouncil/2017/10/30/the-value-of-search-results-rankings/).
 33% of users will click the first result and 17% the second.
 You need Google to rank your website high for the users to click on it.